In this article:

 When content is sent for approval for the first time, you will receive a notification via email.
 If someone sends 10 posts for approval, you will only receive one notification.

 If you do not approve the content right away, then Gain will activate the automatic pending content reminders.
 These reminders will be sent at 6, 12, 24, 48, and 72 hours after you receive the first notification that there is content pending your approval.

-Aside from email and browser notifications, if you are already approving content on the Gain platform, you will be alerted to more pending content or follow-up questions through the bell icon or by selecting Pending Approvals.
+Along with email and browser notification, if you are already approving content on the Gain platform, you will be alerted to more pending content or follow-up questions through the bell icon or by selecting Pending Approvals.